Terri Gordon ( Founding Owner/Director Sturbridge Location)

 Alexis Stansky Murphy (Owner/Director Metro West Location)

 Miss Alexis is the Co-Owner and Director of Mass Motion Metro West and also on Faculty at the Boston Location.
-Alexis Murphy began her dance training at the age of three in Worcester, MA, under the instruction of Charlotte Klein and formative years with Joan Sheary.
+Alexis Murphy began her dance training in Worcester, MA, under the instruction of Charlotte Klein and formative years with Joan Sheary.
 She is a graduate of Burncoat Junior & Senior High School for the Performing Arts, and Hofstra University.
 At Hofstra, she received undergraduate degrees in Dance and History, as well as a graduate degree in Secondary Education.
 At age 17, Alexis began her professional career performing and assistant choreographing industrial events in New York City.
 While attending Hofstra University, she had the opportunity to perform in faculty dance concerts, choreograph drama department musicals, and serve as president of the dance club on campus where she choreographed as well as produced numerous dance concerts.
-Alexis has studied with many famous choreographers such as Frank Hatchett, Mia Michaels, Joe Tremaine, Luigi, Finis Jhung, and AC Ciulla.
-She has most recently worked with Doug Elkins and the EPIC Theatre Ensemble in New York City.
-Alexis has performed choreography by Lance Westergard, Robin Becker, Stormy Brandenberger, Max Stone, Rachel List, Janis Brenner, Dina Denis, Jennifer Morley, Jason Snow, Salvatore LaRussa, and many others.
+While in New York City, Alexis studied with many world renowned choreographers as well as was an original cast member of Doug Elkins and Friends’ Fräulein Maria.
+Alexis’ passion for education and dance led her to teach at Performing Arts High School and develop a Teaching Artist program with the EPIC Theatre Ensemble.

 Shelbia Djelassi Spence (Assistant Director Sturbridge Location)